Avoid food poisoning, travel sickness and a host of other common holiday ailments with our ten tips for a healthy holiday.

-One in four people travelling abroad will suffer from travellers' diarrhoea, usually the result of a viral or bacterial infection caused by consuming contaminated food or water.
+Travellers' diarrhoea may affect people travelling to areas that they are not familiar with.
+It is usually the result of a viral or bacterial infection caused by consuming contaminated food or water and can affect as many as 6 out of any 10 travellers.
 If you are prone to stomach upsets, you might want to take a probiotic supplement before, during and after your trip.
 Look out for one containing acidophilus or bifidus cultures, or a mixture of the two.

 If you're flying, remember that the air that you breathe on the plane is drier than normal, so it will increase your risk of dehydration, making jet lag worse.
 Drink plenty of water, at least 200ml for every hour you're in the air.
 It's probably best to stick with still water rather than fizzy, which can leave you feeling bloated.

 Don't stop when you get to your destination – drinking plenty of water is essential in the first few days of your holiday as that's when you are most susceptible to sunstroke.
 Symptoms include fatigue, headache, dizziness, muscle cramps, nausea and vomiting.
 Check by looking at your urine – it should be a light yellow colour.
 If it's dark yellow, you need to drink some more water.

 If you have problems sleeping on a long-haul flight, avoid the temptation to use a few drinks as a sedative.
 You'll feel the effect of alcohol faster and you're more likely to get a hangover.
 Drinking alcohol and caffeine can make jet lag worse.
 Opt for plain water, juice, decaffeinated tea or coffee or pack a few herbal teabags in your hand luggage just in case!